Learning Center August 16, 2021 Updated Date: May 8, 2025Reading Time: 12 minutes

 10 Best Practices to Prevent DDoS Attacks

-According to a report from NETSCOUT, more than 10 million DDoS attacks were launched last year, targeting many of the remote and essential services people were using to make it through the lockdown.
+According to a report from NETSCOUT, almost 9 million DDoS attacks were launched last year, targeting many of the remote and essential services people were using to make it through the lockdown.
 Healthcare, remote learning, e-commerce, and streaming services were all hit hard by DDoS attacks, which often interrupted business operations or caused some businesses to fall victim to extortion by the criminal behind the attack.

-Despite the rise in DDoS attacks, they’re not inevitable.
+Despite the rise in DDoS attacks, you shouldn’t consider them inevitable.
 Read on for best practices on how to prevent DDoS attacks.

 A distributed denial-of-service (DDoS) attack is an attempt to disrupt the traffic of a targeted server, service, or network by overwhelming it with a flood of Internet traffic.
-By sending too many requests for information to a server, site, or network, a DDoS can effectively shut down a server — leaving it vulnerable and disrupting the normal business operations of an organization.
+By sending too many requests for information to a server, site, or network, a DDoS can effectively shut down a server, leaving it vulnerable and disrupting an organization’s normal business operations.

-A DDoS attack aims to infect a network.
-This is done by infecting IoT devices with malware, creating botnets that can remotely carry out an attack.
-The bots in a botnet will overload a network by sending disruptive requests to the IP address of the network, which can eventually result in a denial-of-service.
+A DDoS attack aims to infect a network, by infecting IoT devices with malware, creating botnets that can remotely carry out an attack.
+The bots in a botnet overload a network by sending malicious traffic to the network’s IP address, eventually resulting in a denial-of-service.
+DDoS mitigation efforts begin with identifying and blocking this malicious traffic before it overwhelms your systems.

 When looking across the scope of DDoS attacks, the most common types of attacks include: